usc-isi-i2/t2wml/backend/causx/documentation.md

  * Mydata.xlsx, Sheet1
  * Mydata.csv, Mydata.csv

-if the app config settings set `USE_CACHE` to `True`: after a sheet is loaded from file, the pandas dataframe is saved as a python pickle object for faster future loads in the app's `CACHE_FOLDER`
+if the app config settings set `USE_CACHE` to `True`: after a sheet is loaded from file, the pandas dataframe is saved as a python pickle object for faster future loads in the app's DATA_DIR in folder 'cache'

 ### Wikification/Entities